 Input / Output Description Default Value LineStruct (in) A line or line-based structure.
 An object for loading or to represent a pre-existing structural component that can be utilized within the optimization process.
 N/A DistF (in) Force per unit length of line (kN/document unit).
-(0, 0, 0) TotF (in) Total force applied to the line (kN) (will be uniformly distributed).
-(0, 0, 0) LineL (out) Loading applied over the length of a line.
-N/A
+(0.0, 0.0, 0.0) TotF (in) Total force applied to the line (kN) (will be uniformly distributed).
+(0.0, 0.0, 0.0) Mirror (in) Apply a mirror of this load simultaneously?
+Requires a mirror plane to be defined in ProbSpec .
+0 (no mirror)

+LineL (out)Loading applied over the length of a line.N/A -- --

-5.2.3 Surface Load (SurfaceL)
+5.2.4 Surface Load (SurfaceL)

-Figure 27 - The Surface Load (SurfaceL) icon
+Figure 29 - The Surface Load (SurfaceL) icon

-Figure 28 - The Surface Load (SurfaceL) component
+Figure 30 - The Surface Load (SurfaceL) component